anypossiblew/tiven.wang/_posts/articles/cloud/cloudfoundry/2017-06-02-try-cf-6-multi-tenancy.md

 ---
 layout: post
 title: Try Cloud Foundry 6 - Multi Tenancy
-excerpt: "Cloud Foundry: Support Multi Tenancy using Identity Zone Management APIs of UAA"
+excerpt: "Multitenancy is an approach in which an instance of an application is used by different customers and thus dropping software development and deployment costs when compared to a single-tenant solution where multiple parts would need to be touched in order to provision new clients or update existing tenants.
+Cloud Foundry supports Multi Tenancy using Identity Zone Management APIs of UAA"
-modified: 2017-05-26T17:00:00-00:00
+modified: 2017-09-19T17:00:00-00:00
 categories: articles
 tags: [Multi Tenancy, Cloud Foundry, Pivotal]
 image: